spoddutur/my-notes/solr3.md

 4. Weaving out of trouble: Handloom industry looks at Budget 2018 to solve woes

 #### Why aren't 3rd and 4rth documents which seem more relevant for handlooms ranked higher over 1st and 2nd?
+Despite having `Handloom match in title field` which is boosted highest (i.e., 10 times), `Doc4 is scored lower than other documents`.
+Why?

 ## Understand how scoring works
 To understand the facts mentioned above, its really important to get an understanding on how scoring works.